TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-A couple weeks ago we got a notice in the mail that our Comcast (Xfinity) cable bill was going up by about $50.
+A couple of weeks ago we got a notice in the mail that our Xfinity cable bill was going up by about $50.
 Apparently they had mistakenly extended our promotional period (I don’t know how that happened) and needed to start billing us what they should have been charging us the last 6 months or so.

-I’ve written before about my attempts at lowering my Comcast bill by touting our good customer status and loyalty.
+I’ve written before about my attempts to lower my Xfinity bill by touting our good customer status and loyalty.
 But, it didn’t really go as planned.

 Then, I happened upon a special that Financial Expert Jean Chatzky did on the Today show.
 She polled her readers what one thing they most would like to save money on.
 The answer: how to lower my cable bill.